icco/postmortems/data/ef3cc3e0-c51c-4f5d-8dd0-cc8a8dfdcbb2.md

 ---

 A combination of conflicting deployed versions and re-using a previously used bit caused a $460M loss.
+See also a [longer write-up](https://www.henricodolfing.com/2019/06/project-failure-case-study-knight-capital.html).